vardhan-cr/mojo/README.md

 You can also request more information on what the tool is doing for you by passing the `--verbose` flag.

+### Running a Sky app

+To run a **local build** of Sky with a **local build** of Mojo, follow steps described in the [sky config file](mojo/tools/configs/sky).
+Note that the version of Sky has to be compatible with the version of Mojo for this to work.

 ### <a name="debugging"></a>Debugging, tracing, profiling

 Devtools `mojo_debug` allows you to interactively inspect a running shell,